wwwfscorg-project/awesome-KBSQA/README.md

 ### Petrochuk et al. (2018), Simplequestions nearly solved: A new upperbound and baseline approach

-> Petrochuk, Michael, and Luke Zettlemoyer.
+> Michael Petrochuk, and Luke Zettlemoyer.
 "Simplequestions nearly solved: A new upperbound and baseline approach."
 EMNLP 2018.

 - [PDF](https://arxiv.org/pdf/1804.08798)
 - CODE